playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 Instead of using `ref` to construct a set of variables, then re-initializing the values once we `watch` a `prop`, we can simply tell Vue to do that same process for us using `computed` props.

-Vue is able to ✨ magically ✨ detect what data inside of the `computed` function is dynamic.
+Vue is able to ✨ magically ✨ detect what data inside of the `computed` function is dynamic, just like `watchEffect`.
 When this dynamic data is changed, it will automatically re-initialize the variable it's assigned to with a new value returned from the inner function.

-These `computed` props are then accessible in the same way a `data` property is, both from the template and from Vue's logic layer alike.
+These `computed` props are then accessible in the same way a `data` property is, both from the template and from Vue's `<script>` alike.

 <!-- tabs:end -->